10x-Engineers/clang-builtin-tutorial/README.md

 ```

 ## Step 10 - Generating DAG
 LLVM-IR instructions are converted into Direct Acyclic Graph.
-This process converts each basic block in the IR to a seperate DAG and each instruction in that DAG is converted into a SelectionDAGNode (SDNode).
+This process converts each basic block in the IR to a separate DAG and each instruction in that DAG is converted into a SelectionDAGNode (SDNode).
 These nodes go through the lowering,
-DAG combiner, and legalization phases, making it easier to match against target
+DAG combiner, and legalization phases, making it easier to match against the target
 instructions.
 The instruction selection then performs a DAG-to-DAG conversion
 using node pattern matching and transforms the SelectionDAG nodes into nodes
 representing target instructions.